-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” often makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” often makes you think of the air outdoors.
 Actually, indoor air quality can be just as poor as outdoor air.
 It makes sense.
 We are spending more time indoors and our residences are becoming more energy-efficient, which means they’re air tight and trapping contaminants inside.
 You ought to know what’s negatively affecting your indoor air quality in order to make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be hard.
 Too much humidity can foster the growth of mold, mildew and bacteria.
 Small amounts of humidity can damage your mucous membranes and increase the likelihood of contracting a cold or flu and intensify other respiratory problems.
 Plus, your home’s furniture and woodwork can be damaged by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 In fact, their droppings are one of the most common causes of asthma and allergy symptoms.
 Seeing that dust mites love pillows and bedding, your bedroom is a retreat for allergens.
 Another big factor is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are building up.
 You can reduce the number of allergens in your bedroom by washing your bedding regularly and using a vacuum that includes a HEPA filter.
 You can take getting rid of allergens to a new level with a whole-home air filtration system.
 A professional from Hale's Air Conditioning Services Inc can show you all your options and help you find the perfect system for your needs.
 3. Household Chemicals and Odors While people may think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals used.
 This can also hold true for other household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your home should contribute to your health, not damage it.
 We want to use our expertise to ensure you have the best indoor air quality available.
 To schedule an in-home air assessment or inquire about indoor air quality, call us at 727-398-5515.
-If it’s simpler for you, you can also schedule your appointment with us online.